csbain/lambda-layers/README.md

 Currently the circleci build process can only build the binary layer due to size constraints of the python lib layer (when uploaded to aws) - and will most probably be removed as they can be installed through SAM.

+The library used to create these layers can be found here: https://github.com/awslabs/aws-lambda-container-image-converter